 As industry practices and legal, judicial, social, political, technological and other environmental conditions change, unexpected issues related to claims and coverage may emerge.
-These issues may adversely affect our business by either extending coverage beyond our underwriting intent or by increasing the frequency and/ or severity of claims.
+These issues may adversely affect the Company's business by either extending coverage beyond its underwriting intent or by increasing the frequency and/ or severity of claims.
 The Company continues to be disciplined and vigilant in its management of this risk.